Four Practical ways to Love the Unlovable Without Enabling Sin-

 Christians are told to watch for signs of these times (Mark 13:34, 1st Peter 4:7).

 Our world is becoming more lawless and corrupt all the time.
 Barring a massive revival life will only get tougher for God’s people as the world continues to wind down (Daniel 7:21-22, Daniel 12:1, Matthew 24:9-13).
 Christians should always be ready for persecution and trouble.
 Shadrach, Meshach and Abednego were prepared for spiritually challenging times.
-Each was able to maintain their loyalty to God in the midst of the worst kind of oppression and cruelty because they did four essential things:
+Each was able to maintain their loyalty to God in the hardest of places because they chose to do four essential things.

 They knew God intimately and were familiar with His word-